Registration, Networking & Exhibition Viewing

 Behaviours for collaboration – the people and the process: strategies to engage your workforce

 For most leaders in the construction sector, the entire industry supply chain must embrace a radical cultural shift in order to fully achieve much-needed digital and technological transformation.
 Technology is progressing quickly with advanced systems such as level 3 BIM and other applications whose potential cannot be fully met without real collaboration along the value chain.
 This transformation represents a steep challenge.
-How can construction companies build leadership capability to successfully bring about and command this change?
+What is the cultural change we need to make?
+Which behaviours do we need to build a collaborative culture?

 Head of Innovation and Research, Stride Treglown, UK